The 8 Most Frequently Asked Questions About Professional Liability Insurance

 How much coverage should I get?

-Well, that really depends on your needs, your budget, and your level of risk.
+That depends on your needs, your budget, and your level of risk.
 It might be tempting to pick a plan with a lower premium (and lower limits), but remember that if you opt for lower coverage and exhaust your policy, you’ll have to cover all claims out-of-pocket for the rest of your policy term.
 Be sure to carefully assess your risks, your worst-case-scenario, and any associated costs before selecting your limits.

 The million dollar question…how much does it cost?